 Between giant network and IoT nodes, there are routers which act as interpreters between CoAP services and HTTP services.
-As shown above, attributes in CoAP and HTTP are similar, which minimized works in a proxy.
-On the other hand, Since CoAP is designed for lightweight communication, it is can be transferred in channels with lower bandwidth (around 100s bytes).
-Further, at the far end nodes of IoT networks, there are many tiny devices with low bandwidth network.
-For example, sensors in a room, iBeacon in a small store, and remote start component in a car.
+As shown above, attributes in CoAP and HTTP are similar, which minimize works in a proxy.
+On the other hand, since CoAP is designed for lightweight communication, it can be transferred in channels with lower bandwidth (around 100s bytes??).
+Further, at the far end nodes of IoT networks, there are many tiny devices with low bandwidth networks, for example, sensors in a room, iBeacon in a small store, and remote start components in cars.

-In conclusion, CoAP provides a solution for merge low payload network into the existing HTTP-based network.
+In conclusion, CoAP provides a solution of merging low payload network into the existing HTTP-based network.
 Apparently, it accelerates the communication between personal networks and the cloud.

 3.4.3 COAP VS MQTT

-Although both CoAP and MQTT can be used as IoT protocols, they focus on different aspect of data transfer.
+Although both CoAP and MQTT can be used as IoT protocols, they focus on different aspects of data transfer.

-In MQTT, it uses the concept of client and broker to replace the concept of server and client.
-Since the central hub (broker) is used.
-It is good for multiple communications between smart machines.
+MQTT uses/applys the concept of “client and broker” to replace the concept of “server and client”.
+Since the central hub (broker) is used, it is good for multiple communications between smart machines.
 Meanwhile, with smaller header, MQTT is more efficient than CoAP in transferring small payload.
-On the other hand, since it is based on subscription and push model.
-It expects little data in the payload.
-In addition, the implementation of “last will statement” makes the protocol has better performance when it is running in intermittent connectivity.
-Further, the support of three level QoS makes it has a clear solution for reliable communication.
+On the other hand, since it is based on subscription and push model, it expects little data in the payload.
+In addition, the implementation of “last will statement” makes the protocol with better performance when running in intermittent connectivity.
+Further, the support of three level QoS makes it a clear solution for reliable communication.